Probing the Limits of Habitability: A Catalog of Rocky Exoplanets in the Habitable Zone

 \section{Methods}

-We downloaded and analyzed the default values from the NASA Exoplanet Archive (date: Sep 3, 2024) \citep{nasaexoplanetarchivedata} for all confirmed 4294 exoplanet systems and 5747 unique exoplanets.
-When available, we updated the stellar data with results from {\it Gaia} DR3 \citep{gaiadr3datadescription} for re-normalized unit weight error (RUWE) $\leq 1.4$ by cross-referencing {\it Gaia} DR3 data with DR2 designations from the NASA Exoplanet Archive.
-We removed host stars without effective temperature ($\bm{T}_\text{eff}$) in {\it Gaia} DR3 or the Exoplanet Archive, because HZ limits are sensitive to $\bm{T}_\text{eff}$ \cite[e.g.,][]{Kaltenegger2011}.
+To identify potentially rocky planets in the HZ, we downloaded and analyzed the default values from the NASA Exoplanet Archive (NEA) (date: December 20 2025) \citep{nasaexoplanetarchivedata} for all confirmed 4524 exoplanet systems and 6065 unique exoplanets.

+When available, we updated the stellar data from the NEA (temperature and radius) with results from {\it Gaia} DR3 \citep{gaiadr3datadescription} for stars with re-normalized unit weight error (RUWE) $\leq 1.4$ by cross-referencing {\it Gaia} DR3 data with DR3 designations from the NASA Exoplanet Archive (see discussion).
+Updates to the host star radius with {\it Gaia} DR3 translate into a corresponding reduction or increase in radius of transiting exoplanets (see discussion).
+We removed 345 host stars without effective temperature ($\bm{T}_\text{eff}$) in {\it Gaia} DR3 or the NEA from our analysis, because the HZ limits are sensitive to $\bm{T}_\text{eff}$ \cite[e.g.,][]{Kasting1993,Kaltenegger2011}.
 We consistently calculated stellar luminosity ($\bm{L}_\text{star}$) from stellar radius ($\bm{R}_\text{star}$) and $\bm{T}_\text{eff}$, and any missing semi-major axis values from stellar mass ($\bm{M}_\text{star}$) and planet orbital period ($\bm{P}_\text{orb}$).